The Rhenus Gulf Link: Your transport solutions to the Middle East

 What we can do for our Customers

-To support your supply chain during this period, Rhenus has reinforced several contingency solutions in the UAE:
+To support your supply chain during this period, Rhenus has reinforced several contingency solutions in the Middle East, where direct freight connections are unavailable:

 • Expanded use of alternative multimodal routes, including sea-air combinations and landbridge services via neighboring markets, enabling routing flexibility to avoid areas with operational or security constraints.
-As part of this approach, we have developed the Rhenus Gulf Link Service to maintain reliable access to the region.
+As part of this approach, we have developed the Rhenus Gulf Link Solutions to maintain reliable access to the region for different needs on transit times and cost effectiveness.

 • Increased warehouse readiness and strategic stock placement for urgent cargo flows.